C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

 |:-:|:-:|
 |int|number;|

-If we were to print the contents of this value to the screen, we would get an error, because **it is not initialized**.
+If we were to print the contents of this value to the screen, we would get an error, because it is a local variable and **it is not initialized**.
 We should assign it a value before we can make any real use of it.

 Assignment requires an `=` operator, where we assign a value on the right of the `=`, to a variable of the appropriate data type on the left: